University of Toronto

 Tuesdays & Thursdays, 2-3pm, Odette Hall 324, and by appointment.

 Stefana Gargova moved from Cologne to Toronto in 2007, after graduating with a B.A. and M.A. in Nordic and German Studies from Universität zu Köln, Germany.
 After receiving her PhD in Germanic Languages & Literatures from the University of Toronto, she went on to obtain her Master of Teaching from OISE in 2019.

-My primary research interests are SLA – pedagogy, didactics and methodology, culture and identity in SLA, multiculturalism and the third space, acculturation and social integration of adult GSL learners.
-My interdisciplinary dissertation is entitled “Culture, Identity and Attitudes of Immigrant Learners of German in the Context of the German Integration Course" and is generously funded by JIGES, SGS and the Germany/Europe Fund.
-Since entering the PhD program, I have presented numerous conference papers and given workshops on teaching methodology, pedagogy and incorporation of culture and new media into GSL.
+Prof. Gargova’s primary research interests are Second Language Acquisition and German as a Foreign Language – pedagogy, didactics and methodology, culture and identity in SLA, multiculturalism and the third space, SLA and adult learners, as well as online learning and digital pedagogies.
+Her interdisciplinary dissertation entitled “Culture, Identity and Attitudes of Immigrant Learners of German in the Context of the German Integration Course” was generously funded by JIGES, SGS and the Germany/Europe Fund.

 Teaching has always been at the core of Prof. Gargova’s work and research.
 After winning the 2012 TATP Teaching Excellence Award, she worked as a TA and CI supervisor and Micro-Teaching facilitator with the TATP at the Centre for Teaching Support and Innovation at U of T. As of 2021, she holds ACUE’s Certificate for Effective Online Teaching Practices.